 For Lee and LiPuma, the three principal imaginary components of Western modernity (as per Charles Taylor) of market, state and publics all derive from processes of circulation.
 For them, the key problem is to understand how imaginaries arise from circulation.
 The 'cultures of circulation' they refer to generate imaginaries not only through movement in general, but through 'cultural forms' that constitute collective agency.
 The cultural forms they focus on in their discussion are made performatively, through forms of self-reflexivity, through circulation, and through processes of exchange (207).
 The reliance on performativity in an article published in 2002 is hardly surprising.
 That concept was heavily discussed from the late 1990s onwards.
 Its role in this context is to provide a way of explaining how circulation can do something or make something.
 The performatives Lee and LiPuma invoke all play out between first person and third person positions.
 For instance, in relation to the citizen-state imaginary, performatives connect 'we' and 'the'; for instance 'we citizens' somehow become 'the people.'
 In order to make this connection possible, something indexical must also instantiate the totality it points to.
 Much of this sounds quite abstract as a mechanism.
 It is indeed abstract partly, I think, because Lee and LiPuma are interested above all in theorising contemporary capitalism.
 Their account of the performative constitution of social imaginaries has as its telos 'the historical transition we are undergoing' and the 'transformed set of social imaginaries' associated with it (211).

 The usefulness of Lee and LiPuma's account is threefold.
 First, the extension of performatives to cultures of circulation is a theoretically sophisticated non-foundationalist account of how imaginaries take shape.
-Secondly, their is also able to explain how some imaginaries bear within them strong tendencies to become autonomous.
+Secondly, their approach is also able to explain how some imaginaries bear within them strong tendencies to become autonomous.
 The collective agency or imaginaries of Western modernity such as 'the market', 'the public' or 'the State' are 'fetishized figurations' of an 'objectified conception of totality' (193-4).
 In comparison to gift-based forms of sociality, they take on a quasi-autonomous existence, seemingly independent of specific culture or individual actions.
 Thirdly, Lee and LiPuma's interest in circulation-based capitalism, exemplified in the lengthy discussion of financial derivatives markets, seems to me to lay down a set of challenges for any contemporary concept of imaginaries based on semiotic analysis of cultural forms.
 Problematically, their insistence on global totality and capitalism seems to reproduce the very 'objectifications' they are trying to understand.
 At the same time, their emphasis on circulation as an analytical problem, as something that has value in its own right, seems crucial to me in any understanding of the making of imaginaries.

 Kim Fortun & Mike Fortun (2005) ‘Scientific Imaginaries and Ethical Plateaus in Contemporary US Toxicology’, American Anthropologist 107 (1); 43-54